Intelligencia GraphQL API Reference

 trial_id - Int!
 Intelligencia's unique trial identifier

-umbrella - Boolean An umbrella trial is a clinical trial that tests multiple different drug(s)/intervention(s) in one specific indication. true= the trial is umbrella, false= the trial is not umbrella
+umbrella - Boolean An umbrella trial is a clinical trial that tests multiple different drug(s)/intervention(s) in one specific indication.
+True= the trial is umbrella, False= the trial is not umbrella

 Example